HiPhish/debugpy.nvim/README.rst

 ############

 - Set up nvim-dap to your likings
+- Install the Debugpy adapter into your Python environment
 - Install Debugpy.nvim like any other Neovim plugin

+You can run the health check (`:checkhealth debugpy`) to verify that all dependencies are available.

 I recommend running nvim-dap manually first to make sure it works before invoking the `:Debugpy` command from this plugin.
-Debugpy.nvim provides only a way of starting the debugger, it does not interfere with other aspects of the debugger.
+It provides only a way of starting the debugger, it does not interfere with other aspects of the debugger.

 A reasonable default adapter configuration named `debugpy` is provided, but you